maliksh7/maliksh7/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects, Get admission for Masters abroad!
 - ⚡ Fun fact: I love photography and Dark Mode

 **Languages and Tools:**